Site Map - Tell a Friend - Bookmark

 Fibromyalgia “tender points” from the National Institute of Arthritis and Musculoskeletal and Skin Diseases.

-Studies have also shown that a unique aspect to Fibromyalgia pain is that the condition typically causes:
+Studies have also shown that fibromyalgia is a condition that typically causes:

 • Allodynia—pain to normally nonpainful contact (for example, when a hug or handshake can feel painful)